astroswarm/astrolab/README.md

 3. Do your work!
 4. Restart your environment with `docker-compose stop` and `docker-compose up`.
 5. Tear down your environment with `docker-compose down`.

+## Running the server specs:

+`docker-compose run swarm_brain rbenv exec bundle exec rspec spec`

+## Notes

+### host-data directory

+The `mock-host-data` directory contains mock data that is intended to be auto-discovered by the host OS, stored in plaintext files, and mounted in read-only mode inside containers at `/host-data`.